Bernie Sanders wins New Hampshire primary | DW | 12.02.2020

-The Vermont senator has narrowly topped a key Democratic primary.
+The Vermont senator has topped exit polls in a key Democratic primary.
 Meanwhile, tech entrepreneur Andrew Yang dropped his 2020 bid.

 Vermont Senator Bernie Sanders declared victory in the New Hampshire Democratic primary, beating Pete Buttigieg by just 1.3 percentage points.